 Root canal for kids is a dental treatment that most doctors recommend nowadays for treating cavities.
 But, is this procedure really necessary?
 Find out.

 By Monali Bordoloi • 7 min read

 Ayesha Babu, six-years-old loves all things sweet.
 She is reluctant to brush her teeth two times in a day and always does it in a hurry.
 No wonder, soon she develops cavities in two of her teeth.
 One day, when she complains of a toothache, her parents take her to a dentist.
 The dentist after treating the infection, recommends root canal treatment for two of Ayesha’s teeth to save the teeth.
 However, her parents are in two minds about the expensive procedure as the cavities are in her temporary teeth which will anyway go away in a year’s time.

-Like Ayesha’s parents, many parents think twice before going ahead with root canal treatment for the primary or baby teeth of their children.
-Do you think that your babies milk or primary teeth will eventually fall out, so does not need saving?
+Like Ayesha’s parents, many parents think twice before going ahead with root canal treatment for kids.
+Most parents are of the view that babies milk or primary teeth will eventually fall out so any procedure to treat a dental problem is not necessary.
 But do you know, if left untreated, the infection may spread downwards and affect the permanent teeth?
 A damaged milk tooth can also affect the way your child speaks.

 When the primary tooth is damaged, dentist advised going for a root canal treatment to stop the decay from spreading further.
 The procedure involves the dentist to remove the damaged pulp inside the tooth and replaced it with a medicated material.